George Oakley (footballer): Greenock Morton

 On 24 January 2023, Oakley signed an 18-month contract with Scottish Championship club Greenock Morton.
 He scored his first Morton goal 4 minutes into his debut.
 Oakley would finish the season with 6 goals in 13 appearances, an average of roughly 1 goal every 2 games.

 Ayr United

 In 2024, Oakley joined Scottish Championship club Ayr United on a two-year deal after previously signing a pre-contract agreement while at Morton.

+Raith Rovers

+On 4 May 2026, Oakley agreed to join fellow Scottish Championship club Raith Rovers on a two-year deal from the expiry of his contract with Ayr United.